AC3510/AC3510.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

 In this section you will find a repository of the Applied Statistics course I took as an undergraduate at PUCP.
-We develop a series of proyects and replications of papers in R, Julia and Phyton usingg Machine Learingn in Causal Inference.
+We develop a series of proyects and replications of papers in R, Julia and Phyton using Machine Learnign in Causal Inference.
 Click [here](https://github.com/AC3510/MC_CI) to be redirected to my GitHub repository.

 ### Here you can find a resume of the methods and models available: